adambard/learnxinyminutes-docs/c++.html.markdown

 //   vector (i.e. self-resizing array), hash maps, and so on
 //   all automatically destroy their contents when they fall out of scope.
 // - Mutexes using lock_guard and unique_lock

+/////////////////////
+// Fun stuff
+/////////////////////

+// Aspects of C++ that may be surprising to newcomers (and even some veterans):

+// You can override private methods! class Foo {
+  virtual void bar();
+};
+class FooSub : public Foo {
+  virtual void bar();  // overrides Foo::bar!
+};

+// 0, false, NULL are all the same thing! bool* pt = new bool;
+*pt = 0;  // Sets the value points by 'pt' to false. pt = 0;  // Sets 'pt' to the null pointer.
+Yes both lines compile without warning.

+// '=' != '='
+Foo f1 = f2;  // Calls Foo::Foo(const Foo&) or some variant copy constructor.

+Foo f1;
+f1 = f2;  // Calls Foo::operator=(Foo&) or variant.

 ```
 Futher Reading: